Itay2805/Sparky4j-core/README.md

 This uses the original code and some JNI(Java Native Interface) for using the Engine inside Java!

+* Note, The engine is slower than the C/C++ version because of the way Java and JNI works.
+For example in the 50K test this engine getts only 35 FPS (optimized DLL) and 19 FPS (Debug DLL).

 # How to use
 First of all, you can simply copy the Java project and edit it.
 This is the best way to use the library right now!